+Some evidence suggests that DHA (omega 3 fatty acid found in fish oil) could reduce hair loss.
 Omega 3 fatty acids (EFA) are common hair supplement said to increase hair shine and hair health.
-Studies show that these essential fatty acids can support skin and hair health, however the effect is insignificant unless you are actually deficient in these essential fatty acids.
+Studies show that these essential fatty acids can support skin and hair health; however, the effect is insignificant unless you are actually deficient in these essential fatty acids.

 When supplementing, it is important to be aware of the different food and non-food sources of vitamins and minerals you consume to be sure not to cause your body any damage.

-Specifically, tricyclic antidepressants such as Amitriptyline, Amoxapine, and Nortriptyline (4).
+Specifically, tricyclic antidepressants such as Amitriptyline, Amoxapine, and Nortriptyline may lead to hair loss (4).